PreciselyData/cloudnative-geocoding/kubernetes/README.md

 ## Update credentials in Kubernetes secret script

-This is required to access .dps files from cloud storage.
+This is required to access .spd files from cloud storage.
 Provide any one of these credentials.

 ##### Amazon EKS